alessandrapaulaf/alessandrapaulaf/README.md

 <h3> Hi There 👋🏼</h3>

 - 💼 &nbsp; Currently working as a Frontend Developer (but already worked as a Fullstack)
-- 📚 &nbsp; Studying mobile programming technologies
+- 📚 &nbsp; Studying backend technologies

 <h4>Skills with professional experience:</h4>